dst1/AdaSampling/README.md

 sampling.
 Proceedings of the 26th International Joint Conference on Artificial Intelligence (IJCAI), 3273-3279. [[fulltext](https://doi.org/10.24963/ijcai.2017/457)]

-There are two ways to install the packages:
+There are two ways to install the package:

 To install from CRAN [https://CRAN.R-project.org/package=AdaSampling]: